karjna/Minesweeper/README.md

 # Minesweeper

-Hello Cullen!
+Hello!

-To run this locally, run `npm run build` and then in a seperate tab `npm run start`
+To run this locally, run `npm run build` and then in a seperate tab in your terminal  `npm run start`